 awful Python script and other people import plugin repositories via

-submodule into their configuration repositories.
+git submodule into their configuration repositories.
 Vundle solves this problem

 because it knows how to fetch plugins from different sources.